cidacslab/Mathematical-and-Statistical-Modeling-of-COVID19-in-Brazil/README.md

   * the infectives, I, who have the disease and can transmit it;
   * and the removed, R, which comprises the ones that no longer is infectious due to isolation or immunity.

 The amount of new individuals that get infected in time varies at a rate $\beta  S  I$.
-Analogously, the number of individuals that get recovered, changes in time with a recovery rate \gamma (implying that the mean infectious period is $1/\gamma$ days).
+Analogously, the number of individuals that get recovered, changes in time with a recovery rate $\gamma$ (implying that the mean infectious period is $1/\gamma$ days).
 Therefore, an infected individual is expected to infect $R_{0} = \beta /  \gamma$ individuals in the period of $1 / \gamma$ days.

 Summarising, we have two parameters in this simple SIR model: